Green Island Highlights

 You might be one of the lucky travellers to spot Migaloo, the famous white whale.
 While on your way to or from Green Island.

 Green Island Walks

-Green Island highlights include the dazzling visual appeal of the reef and rainforest under the glorious Queensland sun is hard to overlook.
+Green Island highlights include the dazzling visual appeal of the reef and rainforest.

-After Dark, keep in mind that some of the best walks are to be had when the sun goes down.
+After Dark, keep some of the best walks are to be had when the sun goes down.

-The view of the night sky, out in the middle of the Great Barrier Reef, is a pretty good excuse to stay up late, too.
+Out in the middle of the Great Barrier Reef, the night sky view is a pretty good excuse to stay up late, too.

 Who named Green Island?

 In 1770, Captain James Cook marked the island on a navigational chart and named it after the ship’s astronomer, Mr Charles Green.

 The Traditional owners of Green Island, part of the traditional sea country of the Guru-Gulu Gungandji Aboriginal people.

 Green Island is also known by the aboriginal name ‘Wunyami’.
 The name Wunyami meaning a place of spirits’, or Dabuukji, ‘the place of the hole in the nose’.